SteveAnni/Rock-Papper-Scissors/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
-This is a overview of the pyhton task, working on this amazing projects has exposed me to several ways to in which code can be written and executed.
-This python task enables the users and computer to play a game. bthey simply taking an input from the user and matching it with  computer.
+This is a overview of the pyhton task, working on this amazing projects has exposed me to several ways code can be written and executed.
+This python task enables the users and computer to play a game. by simply taking an input from the user and matching it with computer.

 ### The challenge
 The challenge i had while working on the site are as follows: